 She spent Wednesday ordering her final choices of decor.
 Thomas called to check on her.
 He was so wonderful and attentive.

-“Thomas, I have to go to work Thursday and probably Friday, too.
-The idiots can’t get the new program working.
+“Thomas, I have to go to work tomorrow and probably Friday, too.
+The idiots can’t get a new program working.
 I also want to see my friends Sally and Tom to tell them the good news about us.”

 “Sally and Tom?
 Ok.
 You are indispensable to them.
-Just like to me.
+Just like you are to me.
 What are they going to do when you’re gone?”

 “You know, if the house still isn’t what you want, we can always look for a new one.
 I feel awful that I can’t help with the finances on this.
 I hate that I’ve got all my money tied up in the stores.”